FilippoBovo/Numerics/Yang-Yang Equations/README.md

 where *λ* is the contact interaction strength, *m* is the chemical potential and *t* is the temperature.
 All quantities are in dimensionless units.
 The relations to the quantities in dimensional units are in Section 3.8 of [my PhD thesis](http://etheses.bham.ac.uk/6320/1/Bovo15PhD.pdf).

-The Mathematica notebook of the numerical solution is [available in this repository](Yang-Yang Equations.nb).
+The Mathematica notebook of the numerical solution is [available in this repository](Yang-Yang Equations.nb), where in addition we evaluate the response of the DOS to a change in the chemical potential, *m*.

 ## Recursive Solution of Spectrum Equation